jphamgithub/softwarengineer1_winter2025/README.md

 # W.E.T.
 System (Water Extraction and Transformation System)

 The **W.E.T.
 System** is a Python-based project designed to optimize water extraction efficiency in space environments.
 It employs microservices to calculate, monitor, adjust, and summarize water extraction processes for optimal performance in resource-constrained settings.
+Outputs are provided in JSON format for integration with other systems or detailed analysis.

 ---